Graduating with Distinction

 • Demonstrate exceptional leadership in the Department, The College of Engineering or the University of Nebraska-Lincoln.

-In order to be considered for graduation with Highest Distinction, the student must submit to his/her academic advisor by March 1 for May graduation, July 1 for August graduation, and has met the criteria for graduation with Highest Distinction.
-The student’s academic advisor will then prepare a short (one page or less) recommendation to the Department faculty describing the student’s qualifications for graduation with Highest Distinction.
+In order to be considered for graduation with Highest Distinction, the student must submit to his/her academic advisor by March 1 for May graduation, July 1 for August graduation, and October 15 for December graduation, a short (one page or less) statement describing how he/she has met the criteria for graduation with Highest Distinction.
+The student's academic advisor will then prepare a short (one page or less) recommendation to the Department faculty describing the student's qualifications for graduation with Highest Distinction.

 Approved by unanimous vote of the faculty in attendance at the November 21, 2006 Department of Biological Systems Engineering faculty meeting.